StefanoAllesina/CSB_2019/docs/notes/week1.md

 ### Matching lines with grep

-`grep` is based on regular expressions, which we will see in Chapter 5.
+`grep` is based on regular expressions, which we will explore in Chapter 5.
 However, it is quite useful to work with literal matches (i.e., does the string appear in a line?).
 We will revisit this once we're familiar with regex, to see how powerful it can be.

 - `grep "a string" a_file.txt` return the lines in `a_file.txt` that contain `a string`
 - `grep -c "a string" a_file.txt` just count how many lines match